 Jehoshaphat the Good King (2 Chronicles 17)

-Jehoshaphat had a good foundation from which to build upon– his father Asa.
+Jehoshaphat had a good foundation from which to build– his father Asa.
 The Bible records that Jehoshaphat’s father was also a good king of Judah, and this played a large part in shaping his son.
-In fact, Jehoshaphat when further than his father, removing the high places and sending hist officials out to the people to teach the law.
+In fact, Jehoshaphat when further than his father, removing the high places and sending his officials out to the people to teach the law.

 High places were not always bad things.
 Before the temple was built by Solomon, high places (literally a place higher than others) were used to worship God.
 Solomon’s request for wisdom and knowledge was made from a high place.
 It’s just that after the temple was built, God told His people to worship Him there only.
 Well, that and the fact that people were putting idols like golden calves, the serpent that Moses lifted in the wilderness, Astherahs and all other sorts of idols in these places.

 This was a big thing because with the cycle of bad kings and then good kings, many people forgot what God had taught them.
 When a wicked king reigned, all about God would be “lost”– even though they would have the temple to that God in their midst.

 Because Jehoshaphat sought after God and told his people about God, God blessed him and he became great.
 Many of the surrounding countries were bringing tribute to him, as they did the kings that followed after God.

 This leads me to my first question:

 The lives we lead have a direct effect on where our children start.
 They are watching us and they get to inherit where we leave off.
 Since more is caught than taught, we need to guard how we behave and what we say.
 Just like Jehoshaphat continued the tradition of his father as he saw he was to do, our kids need to see us as Christ-followers so that they may grow likewise.

 Jehoshaphat’s Reforms (2 Chronicles 19)